dalealleshouse/algorithms/graph_search/README.md

 * Topological Ordering - Determine the ideal order of tasks that have precedence constraints (e.g. university courses with pre-requisites or steps to solve a puzzle)
+* Strongly Connected Components: Collapse a complicated graph into a more manageable graph.